BeatSwitch/lock/README.md

 ### allowRole

-Sets a `Privilege` permission on a role to allow it to do something.
+Sets a `Privilege` permission on one or more roles to allow them to do something.
 Removes any matching restrictions.

 ```
 allowRole(